sophiecollard/reading-notes/scala-with-cats/chapter4.md

   * `pure` of type `A => F[A]`
   * `flatMap` of type `(F[A], A => F[B]) => F[B]`

-An simplified implementation of Cats' `Monad` is:
+A simplified implementation of Cats' `Monad` is:

 ```scala
 trait Monad[F[_]] {